Digital Video Articles, Tutorials, Guides & Q & A

 This is the other machine that allows you to watch VHS tapes without a VCR.

-Although a VHS video camera is primarily used to shoot video, it has a VCR function as well.
+Although a VHS video camera is primarily used to shoot video, it also has a VCR function.

 There are composite (RCA) ports which you can use to connect the video camera to your TV.

-Just make the connection, pop in your tape and hit the play button and you’re good to go.
+Make the connection, pop in your tape, hit the play button, and you’re good to go.

 Acquiring a VHS Video Camera